The safe use of inkjet printing for edible products

 Inkjet printing has opened up the world of decorating edibles to a wide range of applications, including breads and tortillas, confectionery, beverages and even pet treats.
 The challenge with digital printing for edibles is that there is limited crossover between the food and inkjet industries, and as such, solutions need to be integrated.

 Sensient has extensive experience in providing food colorants and digital inks that are manufactured in FDA- and GMP-certified facilities, for the food and pharmaceutical industries.
-Read the full interview with Simon Daplyn, Marketing Manager at Sensient Imaging Technologies on how product safety is driving digital printing in food and pharmaceutical products in Specialist Printing Worldwide magazine, or get in touch with us today for more information.
+To discover more about our expertise and food-safe digital ink solutions, get in touch with the Sensient team today .